MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 Both forms of the algorithm remove the second duplicate of a consecutive pair of equal elements.

-The operation of the algorithm is stable so that the relative order of the undeleted elements is not changed.
+The operation of the algorithm is stable so that the relative order of the undeleted elements isn't changed.

 The ranges referenced must be valid; all pointers must be dereferenceable and within a sequence the last position is reachable from the first by incrementation.